googleapis/docuploader/README.md

 ## Requirements for DocFX YAML tarballs

-The tarballs containig DocFX YAML files must adhere to the following requirements:
+The tarballs containing DocFX YAML files must adhere to the following requirements:

 1. The tarball must contain metadata in the form of the `Metadata` message from [`metadata.proto`](./docuploader/protos/metadata.proto).
 This can be